 Our testers liked the WXGA resolution (1280 x 800) much better than the SVGA resolution (800 x 600), particularly when it came to text.
 The PA503W shows crisp letters, while the lower-resolution versions produce scarcely readable slides.

 The PA503W is a flexible artist for demonstrations and slideshows due to its high visibility and 16:10 aspect ratio.
-It’s earned 6 out of 10 in our picture quality rating scheme, which is the average projector we’ve scored.
-Our testers liked the WXGA resolution (1280 x 800) much better than the SVGA resolution (800 x 600), particularly when it came to text.
+It’s earned 6 out of 10 in our picture quality rating scheme, which is the average projector we have scored.
+Our testers liked the WXGA resolution (1280 x 800) much better than the SVGA resolution (800 x 600) particularly when it came to text.